 Corophium volutator is an exceptionally euryhaline species able to tolerate 2-50 psu (McLusky, 1968) but growth is fastest at 15-20 psu (McLusky, 1970 cited in Meadows & Ruagh, 1981).
 Corophium volutator requires a salinity greater than 5 psu to moult since osmoregulation is lost during moulting (McLusky, 1967).
 A salinity of at least 7.5 psu is required for reproduction (McLusky, 1968).
-Mills & Fish (1980), found that Corophium volutator is more tolerant of low salinity (2 to 10%) than Corophium arenarium.
-Females undergoing a pre-copulatory moult failed to lay eggs below salinities of 3% (Corophium volutator) and 10% (Corophium arenarium), but in both species, the lowest salinity at which all females moulted and laid eggs was 20‰.
+Mills & Fish (1980), found that Corophium volutator is more tolerant of low salinity (2 to 10‰) than Corophium arenarium.
+Females undergoing a pre-copulatory moult failed to lay eggs below salinities of 3‰ (Corophium volutator) and 10‰ (Corophium arenarium), but in both species, the lowest salinity at which all females moulted and laid eggs was 20‰.
 Changes in salinity are very unlikely to cause mortality but may alter population distribution and abundances within the biotope as the species is likely to move to more favourable conditions or to suffer some effects on reproduction with resulting decreases in abundance.

 Sensitivity assessment.
 It is considered likely that a decrease in salinity at the pressure benchmark will lead to some species replacement by polychaetes and oligochaetes more tolerant of low salinity.
 Hediste diversicolor and oligochaetes are likely to remain in low salinity conditions.
-Therefore LS.LMu.UEst.Hed.Str is likely to be replaced by LS.LMu.UEst.Hed.Ol or LS.LMu.UEst.Hed.Cvol in areas exposed to reduced salinity.
-Resistance is, therefore, assessed as 'Low'.
-Resilience (following the restoration of typical conditions) is probably 'High' and sensitivity is assessed as 'Low'.
+A similar biotope could remain where salinities were close to 18 ppt but a severe reduction in salinity would probably lead to loss of the biotope.
+Resistance is, therefore, assessed as 'Medium'.
+Resilience (following the restoration of typical conditions) is 'High' and sensitivity is assessed as 'Low'.
 It should be noted that resistance would be lower, and sensitivity greater, where salinity was reduced to a level close to freshwater.

-Water flow (tidal current) changes (local)

-Medium Q: Medium A: Low C: Low Medium
+Water flow (tidal current) changes (local) Q: Medium A: Low C: Low